baroquon/reefpoints/source/posts/2016-04-26-choosing-strategy-design-partner.md

 ## It’s Decision Time

->“Trust yourself, you know more than you think you think you do.”
+> “Trust yourself, you know more than you think you think you do.”
 >
->—Dr. Benjamin Spock
+> <cite>Dr. Benjamin Spock</cite>

 Like hiring the right team member, finding the right agency partner is as much about _who they are_ as _what they know_.
 To ensure a good fit, the agency should care as much about figuring out if you’re a good client for them, as you do figuring out if they’re a good agency for you.